nutjob-laboratories/merk/README.md

 # What does MERK mean?
 Well, if you were to pronounce "IRC" as a word and not an acronym, it would probably be pronounced _/Ərk/_.
 Since the client allows a user to connect to multiple IRC servers at the same time, well, that might be what the "M" stands for.
 Either that, or "multiple-document interface".
 "MDIIRC" doesn't exactly roll off the tongue, so we combined the "M" with the word-pronunciation of IRC, and came up with __MERK__!

+# Does MERK need any help?
+Yes! **MERK** is being written by me, [Dan Hetrick](https://github.com/danhetrick), a software developer that can not do everything that this piece of software needs.
+There's few things I need help with!

+ - **Icons and other graphics work**.
+I am not a graphic designer, and I think that that shows in this project, heh.
+I need help with creating better icons, and a better logo for **MERK**.
+I'm doing my best, here, but I'm a computer programmer, not an artist!
+ - **Packaging**.
+I'd like to make **MERK** easier to use, especially for those not necessarily proficient in Python.
+I have tried to get [PyInstaller](https://www.pyinstaller.org/) working, but it's a little over my head.
+I'm going to keep trying, but I'd love to have some help in this regard.
+Also, I know next to nothing about making Python packages for use with  `pip`, which is another thing I'd love help with!
+ - **Using MERK and giving me feedback**.
+Let me know what you love about **MERK** and what you hate about **MERK**!
+Got ideas for ways you'd like to customize the client?
+Features you'd like?
+Let me know!
+I can't guarantee that I'll put in everything that you want, but I love hearing new ideas, and I love hearing about how people are using **MERK**!

+Contacting me is easy!
+Drop me an [email](mailto:dhetrick@gmail.com) or say hi in the official **MERK** IRC channel: `#merk` on the Libera network (`irc.libera.chat`, port 6667 for TCP/IP and port 6697 for SSL).
+I work a lot, so I'm not always active, but I idle in `#merk` everyday, and pop in to talk to people when I have a spare minute.

 # Developing MERK